salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     exports: [] | [Export] | [Export, ReExport];
     // DOM Event objects instantiated in a module.
 Includes Events and CustomEvents. domEvents?: DOMEvent[];
+    // Programmatically added event listeners in a module eventListeners?: ProgrammaticEventListener[];
     /**
      * Static resources referenced in a module.
 Includes any static urls referenced in javascript and
      * resources loaded using the lightning platform resource loader, urls fetched via the salesforce